Jaguar XE review - MPG, CO2 and running costs

 Overall the XE is a very cost-effective executive saloon to buy and run

 All Jaguar XE models are powered by 2.0-litre engines that have been developed with one eye on economy and efficiency.
-Naturally, the most efficient engine in the range is the diesel: combined economy figures sit at 46-50.7mpg for the rear-drive version of the D180 and 41.6-46.4mpg for the four-wheel drive model.
-CO2 emissions are 146g/km and 161g/km, respectively.
+Naturally, the most efficient engine in the range is the D200 diesel, and Jaguar claims an impressive best of 57.7mpg for combined economy, with CO2 emissions of 128g/km.
+That’s a lot better than the previously available D180, whose figures sit at 46-50.7mpg for the rear-drive version and 41.6-46.4mpg for the four-wheel drive model.
+CO2 emissions were 146g/km and 161g/km, respectively.

 The XE compares favourably with most of its closest rivals, but the ever-dominant BMW 3 Series still offers a better balance between running costs and performance.